 Pitch black darkness and the degradation of end user experience

 Yesterday I rode my bike home in pitch black darkness, because the bike lamps ran out of battery.
 Luckily I was able to go almost all the way on backcountry gravel roads and/or cycle paths.
-No way I would have survived had I rode on the main road without lights.
+No way I would have survived had I ridden on the main road without lights.
 I felt helpless without those lamps.

 I thought: wouldn’t it be great if we had bike lamps powered by the circular motion of the wheels?